MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 # Azure Application and Code Assessment Toolkit

-This guide describes how to assess and replatform any type of Java applications with Azure _AppCAT_ (Application and Code Assessment Toolkit) to evaluate their readiness to migrate to Azure.
+This guide describes how to assess and replatform any type of Java applications with _Azure AppCAT_ (Azure Application and Code Assessment Toolkit) to evaluate their readiness to migrate to Azure.

 [//]: # (TODO VIDEO)

 ## What is Azure AppCAT?

-[Azure AppCAT](https://github.com/azure/appcat-rulesets) is a generic application and code assessment tool to replatform them to Azure.
+[Azure AppCAT](https://aka.ms/appcat) is a generic application and code assessment tool to replatform them to Azure.
 It helps customers to modernize and replatform large-scale Java applications through a broad range of transformations, use cases, and code patterns.

 It discovers application technology usage through static code analysis, supports effort estimation, and accelerates code replatforming, helping you move Java applications to Azure.

 Azure AppCAT is based on [WindUp](https://github.com/windup).
-WindUp is an open-source project created by Red Hat and published under the [Eclipse Public License](https://www.eclipse.org/org/documents/epl-2.0/EPL-2.0.html) EPL).
+WindUp is an open-source project created by Red Hat and published under the [Eclipse Public License](https://www.eclipse.org/org/documents/epl-2.0/EPL-2.0.html).
-It bundles a set of tools, engines, and rules to assess and replatform Java applications to different targets (Azure services, Java 17, Jakarta EE 10, Quarkus, Spring, etc.).
+It bundles a set of tools, engines, and rules to assess and replatform Java applications to different targets (Java 11, Java 17, Jakarta EE 10, Quarkus, Spring, etc.).

-Azure AppCAT includes Azure targets (Azure App Service, Azure Kubernetes Service, Azure Container Apps and Azure Spring Apps) and specific Azure replatforming rules.
+Azure AppCAT adds Azure targets (Azure App Service, Azure Kubernetes Service, Azure Container Apps and Azure Spring Apps) and specific Azure replatforming rules.

 ## When should I use Azure AppCAT?